scuzzydude/asimov/asimov.md

 I think we can agree while an artist is alive, he's accountable for his work.
 Copyrights generally extend 70 years after a creator's death -- typically several generations of heirs.
 This is usually an artist's decedents or relatives but ultimately, in most countries, the artist's choice of stewards.
 In most cases, these are people who knew the artist as a human being, as a mother or father or grandparent.
 In idealistic sense, this is true of the physical artists as well -- no one forces a painter or an architect to sell his creations.

-First of all, there may be better ways to do this, and I'm open to all ideas.
+There may be better ways to do this, and I'm open to all ideas.
 Core to any solution is responsibility and accountability.

-The idea of an agent, be it a sports agent, literary agent, sports agent is pretty simple.
+The idea of an agent, be it a sports agent, literary agent, or talent agent is pretty simple.
 You're a creative professional, you hire somebody to find you paid work in exchange for a percentage of the income.
 Conceptually, this could apply to any type of professional -- a headhunter works the same way, though they usually are paid directly by and looking out for interest of the client company, not the professional job-seeker.
 What percentage agents are paid varies both by industry and talent level.
 For simplicity of my example, let's just say that agents typically get 10% of an artist's income.

 Most agents are concerned with an artist's legacy of genius.
 It's a simple equation -- the more people that appreciated an artist's talent, the higher the demand for his product (expression of genius) and consequently the higher his income will be, and the higher the agent's income will be.
 But long term, what is better for an artist, good product or income?